Hogan Lovells

 Recent deal and industry highlights for Hogan Lovells include:

-£9bn Rolls Royce Contract: Hogan Lovells advised Rolls Royce Submarines on a £9 billion contract with the UK Ministry of Defence (MoD) to power the next generations of nuclear submarines for the Royal Navy in January 2025.
+£9bn Rolls Royce Contract: In January 2025, Hogan Lovells advised Rolls Royce Submarines on a £9 billion contract with the UK Ministry of Defence (MoD) to power the next generations of nuclear submarines for the Royal Navy.
 The "Unity" deal is one of the largest ever signed by either Rolls Royce or the MoD.

 Other things to know